×

 Perfect Harmony Between Inside and Outside

-This promotion did not come out of nowhere; it is the practical and direct answer to the big question: Who will fill the void left by John Ternus after he assumes the CEO position on September 1st?
-It also puts a definitive end to any rumors that were circulating about Srouji’s future and attempts by rival companies to poach him, especially after previous reports leaked an internal memo sent by Srouji to his team confirming that he has no intention of leaving the company anytime soon.
+This promotion did not come out of thin air; it is the practical and direct answer to the big question: Who will fill the void left by John Ternus after he assumes the CEO position on September 1st?
+It also puts an end to any rumors circulating about Srouji’s future and attempts by rival companies to poach him, especially after previous reports leaked an internal memo sent by Srouji to his team confirming that he has no intention of leaving the company anytime soon.

-Ternus himself did not hide his enthusiasm for his successor, saying: “Johny has been an incredible partner on the executive team and will be an exceptional Chief Hardware Officer.
+Ternus himself did not hide his enthusiasm for his successor, saying: “Johny has been an incredible partner on the executive team, and he will be an exceptional Chief Hardware Officer.
 I look forward to continuing to work closely with him in our new roles.”
-This administrative harmony ensures that Apple will continue to innovate without any transitional stumbles.
+This administrative harmony ensures Apple’s continuity in innovation without any transitional stumbles.

 From A4 Chips to the M5 Monster

-Merging the technologies organization and hardware engineering means an unprecedented convergence between the device’s internal components and its external structure.
-Srouji’s team is already responsible for core technologies such as the A-series and custom M-series chips, batteries, camera sensors, displays, and cellular modems.
-Now, Srouji will also oversee the hardware engineering teams that design, build, and test physical products, working side-by-side with the industrial design and software engineering teams.
+Merging the management of technologies and hardware engineering means an unprecedented convergence between the internal components of a device and its external structure.
+Srouji’s team is already responsible for core technologies such as the custom A-series and M-series chips, batteries, camera sensors, displays, and cellular modems.
+Now, Srouji will also oversee the hardware engineering teams that design, build, and test physical products, working side-by-side with industrial design and software engineering teams.

-From Phonegram: A man stands in a modern, high-tech lab, speaking while surrounded by computers and electronic equipment on white tables, similar to the innovative environments where Johny Srouji leads technological breakthroughs.
+From Phonegram: A man stands in a modern high-tech lab, speaking while surrounded by computers and electronic equipment on white tables, like the innovative environments where Johny Srouji leads breakthroughs in technology.

-To recall Srouji’s value, he joined Apple in 2008 to lead the development of the A4 chip, the company’s first custom System-on-a-Chip (SoC).
-He is a graduate of the Technion Institute in Israel and previously held senior positions in processor design at Intel and IBM.
-Under his leadership, Apple successfully executed the historic transition of Mac devices to the “Apple Silicon” architecture and recently launched the ultra-advanced M5 processor family.
+To recall Srouji’s value, he joined Apple in 2008 to lead the development of the A4 chip, the company’s first custom System on a Chip (SoC).
+He is a graduate of the Technion Institute and previously held senior positions in processor design at Intel and IBM.
+Under his management, Apple successfully executed the historic transition of Mac computers to the “Apple Silicon” architecture and recently launched the highly advanced M5 family of processors.

 Apple’s Future in Srouji’s Grip

-With Ternus preparing to take the leadership baton as CEO and Tim Cook moving to the position of Chairman of the Board, Srouji’s rise to this position makes him, without a doubt, one of the most influential executives in Cupertino.
-He is now the lead architect who will map out the hardware roadmap for Apple devices throughout the next decade.
+With Ternus preparing to take the helm as CEO, and Tim Cook moving to the position of Executive Chairman, Srouji’s rise to this position makes him, without a doubt, one of the most influential executives in Cupertino.
+He is now the lead engineer who will chart the hardware roadmap for Apple devices throughout the next decade.

-From Phonegram: Two men in casual clothes walking and talking on a path surrounded by greenery and landscapes.
+From Phonegram: Two men in casual clothing walking and talking on a path surrounded by greenery and landscapes.

-Imagine the level of harmony we will witness when the person who designs the device’s “brain” is the same person who approves every millimeter of its external design, screen specifications, and cameras. iPad Pro devices, high-end Macs, and even wearables will see qualitative leaps thanks to this unprecedented administrative integration.
+Imagine the level of harmony we will witness when the person who designs the device’s brain is the same one who approves every millimeter of its external design, screen specifications, and cameras. iPads, high-end Macs, and even wearables will see qualitative leaps thanks to this unprecedented administrative merger.

 Even home devices like Apple TV, and whatever surprises the company may have in store for us, will be under his direct supervision.
-It is a victory for high functionality and total integration, and this may be the step that ensures Apple remains miles ahead of any competition in the tech market.
+It is a victory for high functionality and total integration, and this may be the move that ensures Apple stays miles ahead of any competition in the tech market.

 Do you think handing the keys to hardware entirely to Johny Srouji will accelerate the pace of innovation at Apple, or does concentrating power in one hand carry hidden risks?
 Tell us your opinion!